Form SK479, Saskatchewan Credit

 Only one eligible individual may claim the benefit amount per child.
 Where an eligible child does not reside with all of his or her parents or legal guardians, the person who primarily fulfils the responsibility for the care and upbringing of the eligible child is deemed to be the parent whom both parents agree will claim the AFB amount for the child.

-If the parents or legal guardians fail to agree on who claims the benefit, the claim will be made by the parent or legal guardian who:
+If the parents or legal guardians fail to agree on who claims the benefit, the claim will be made by the parent or legal guardian for which at least one of the following conditions applies:

 -

-has a court order or a written agreement specifying he or she is the primary care giver for the child
+has a court order or a written agreement specifying the primary care giver for the child

 -

-has been granted sole custody of the child by a court or by a written agreement, or
+has been granted sole custody of the child by a court order or by a written agreement

 -